-The Market Risk Premium (MRP) measures the price of risk in the market.
+The market risk premium (MRP) is a value reflecting the price of risk in the market.
 That is, it provides a measure of how much compensation in excess of the risk free rate investors require in order to accept average market risk.
 The MRP is a major determinant of the WACC.

-It is a variable that is not observable, and is difficult to quantify.
-In theory the MRP should reflect forward-looking market expectations, but as these are difficult to measure, reliance is often placed on historical data, in particular the historical differential between realised market returns and the risk free rate.
+The MRP is a variable that is not observable, and is difficult to quantify.
+In theory the MRP should reflect forward-looking market expectations but, as these are difficult to measure, reliance is often placed on historical data, in particular the historical difference between realised market returns and the risk free rate of return.